 The course is 70% exam and 30% coursework.
 There are two exams and one piece of coursework.

 There are trips available to students on the course for which you will be asked to pay.

 What could I do next?

-Film Studies leads to a wide range of humanities and arts courses at university and might prove useful as a stepping stone to a media, film or writing career or as a route
+Film Studies leads to a wide range of humanities and arts courses at university and might prove useful as a stepping stone to a media, film or writing career or as a route into teaching.